NextDeveloperTeam/kubernetes-webhooks/docker-proxy-webhook/README.md

 TODO
 ----
+[] Clean up TODOs... some of this are done
 [] A few more docs on what this looks like in artifactory [] Validating webhook
-  - Record metric if image not rewritten
+[] Record metric if image not rewritten
-  - Somehow validate that the config in the secret contains all registries mapped (or do this on startup/background process (goroutine?))
 [] Test servicemonitor
 [] Set up integration tests
 [] Document metrics + suggested alerts